blockspacer/flex_docs/blog/_docs/adding_plugins.md

 ## How to create new plugins for flextool

+Tutorial below shows how to build example plugin that can print information about class fields if code uses custom C++ annotation (like `[[make_reflect]]`).

-Default plugin https://github.com/blockspacer/flex_reflect_plugin allows to execute custom logic based on data stored in C++ annotations. flex_reflect_plugin can be disabled (as any plugin) or completely replaced with custom plugin(s).
+We will use default plugin https://github.com/blockspacer/flex_reflect_plugin that allows to execute custom logic based on data stored in C++ annotations. flex_reflect_plugin can be disabled (as any plugin) or completely replaced with custom plugin(s).
 Tutorial below assumes that you use flex_reflect_plugin.

 Suppose you want to create custom C++ annotation (like `[[make_reflect]]`) and perform some actions with annotated code.